-West Nile virus (WNV) has been detected in mosquitoes from Staten Island, Queens, and Brooklyn.
-You can find real time surveillance data to monitor WNV activity in NYC at nyc.gov/health and search "WNV activity".
-To date, there are a total of 61 positive mosquito pools (54 in Staten Island, 6 in Queens, and 1 in Brooklyn) in 2019 compared to 243 positive pools at the same time last season (2018).
+West Nile virus (WNV) has been detected in mosquitoes from all five boroughs of New York City (NYC).
+You can find real time surveillance data to monitor WNV activity in NYC at http://www1.nyc.gov/site/doh/health/health-topics/west-nile-virus-activity.page.
+To date in 2020, there are a total of 59 positive mosquito pools (Bronx=1, Brooklyn=10, Manhattan=1, Queens=20, and Staten Island=27) compared with at least 78 positive pools at the same time last season (2019).
 Mosquito populations are rising significantly following recent heavy rains.
-The Health Department has begun widespread larviciding and enhanced mosquito surveillance activities.
+The NYC Department of Health and Mental Hygiene (NYC Health Department) has begun widespread larviciding and enhanced mosquito surveillance activities.

 To date there have been no human cases of WNV in NYC this year.
-As of July 9, 2019, a total of 39 cases of WNV disease have been reported this year across the United States, including one case in New Jersey.
+Across the United States, a total of 17 cases of WNV disease have been reported this year.